aliok/flashcards/flashcards-ui/README.md

 There are some small features for IOS, which allows better integration. _add2home_ is used for suggesting users to add the app to their home screen.

+Html5 offline features (appcache, etc) is also used.
+So, the users can use the application offline on their devices.

 Development
 ==========================